abhisheksreejith/abhisheksreejith/README.md

 - 👋 Hi, I’m Abhishek C Sreejith
-- 👀 I’m interested in android and software development
+- 👀 I’m Software engineer with field of expertise on ios Development and backend development.
-- 🌱 I’m currently learning B.E.Computer Science and Engg
 - 📫 How to reach me
   -   abhisheksreejithabhi673@gmail.com
   -  https://www.linkedin.com/in/abhishek-c-sreejith-589224231